Covid2.0 & Tauktae ravaged Goans appeal for ASAP resurrection of mining activities

-New Delhi, May 19 (IANS) Accentuated by the devastating impact of the COVID-19 pandemic and monster cyclone Tauktae, Goans are demanding for urgent relief for protection of their livelihood and lives.
+New Delhi: Accentuated by the devastating impact of the COVID-19 pandemic and monster cyclone Tauktae, Goans are demanding for urgent relief for protection of their livelihood and lives.

 Gram of Panchayats of Goa under the aegis Goa Mining People's Front (GMPF) have appealed to the Supreme Court for immediate resumption of mining in Goa as the state is witnessing a grave situation and extra ordinary circumstances.